Skip to main content

 How do you handle user permissions and access control within a self-service catalog?

 Handling user permissions and access control in a self-service catalog is key to maintaining security and ensuring users only access what they need.
 Start by defining roles and responsibilities clearly.
 Then, set up automated workflows to grant or restrict access based on these roles.
 Regular audits and reviews of user access rights are also crucial to catch any potential issues.
-And remember, it's always best to err on the side of caution – if someone doesn't need access, don't grant it.
+And remember, it's always best to err on the side of caution.
+If someone doesn't need access, don't grant it.